IIT-Madras-DSAI-Department/end-semester-project-Rishitha470/README.md

 * Describe your repository structure here.
 Explain about overall code organization.
 * The first file LR_KNN_XG.ipynb(algorithm1.py) file contains the implementations of the Logistic Reg, KNN, XGboost.I named only 3 algorithms seperstely because I focused more on these 3 only .The file Some_other.ipynb(alogrithms2).py contains few other algorithms that I implemented.
 There is also a pdf Report on the observations.
-The main.py file contains the main algorithm/ best algorithm I implemented which is KNN.
+The main.py and main.ipynb file contains the main algorithm/ best algorithm I implemented which is KNN.

 ## 📦 Installation & Dependencies